Nathan Straus Jr.

-Nathan Straus Jr. (May 27, 1889 – September 13, 1961) was an American journalist and politician who served as a member of the New York State Senate from 1921 to 1926, then later as director of the United States Housing Authority from 1937 to 1942.
+Nathan Straus Jr. (born Charles Webster "Charley" Straus on May 27, 1889 – September 13, 1961) was an American journalist and politician who served as a member of the New York State Senate from 1921 to 1926, then later as director of the United States Housing Authority from 1937 to 1942.

 Early life

-He was the son of Lina (née Gutherz) and Nathan Straus (1848–1931), co-owner of Macy's department store.
-He attended Princeton University and Heidelberg University.
+Nathan Straus Jr. was the son of Lina (née Gutherz) and Nathan Straus (1848–1931), co-owner of Macy's department store.
+Both were of German-Jewish origins.
+He attended Princeton University and Heidelberg University where he made friends with a student his age, Otto Frank and invited him to work at Macy's.
 He worked as a reporter for The New York Globe from 1909 to 1910 and was editor and publisher of Puck magazine from 1913 to 1917.
 During World War I he served as an ensign in the United States Navy.